oracle-livelabs/database/db-23ai-fundamentals/new-schema-level-privileges/new-schema-level-privileges2.md

     ```
       ![showing table level priv is back to normal](images/O.png " ")

 3. We will `Sign out` of ADMIN account and switch to it_user account.
-At the login screen, click `Advanced` to drop down the Path and enter the login credentials we previously set up for the it_user user.
+At the login screen, enter the login credentials we set up for the it_user user.
-    - `Path` : it_user
     - `USERNAME`: it_user
     - `PASSWORD`: Oracle123long

     ![signout admin](images/24.png " ")
     ![login to hr_user](images/25.png " ")

-4. Now we will see that our schema-level privileges have been revoked. `it_user` will not be able to `SELECT` from all the tables as before, only `employees` and `department` which originally granted.
+4. Now we will see that our schema-level privileges have been revoked. `it_user` will not be able to `SELECT` from all the tables as before, only `employees` and `department` which were originally granted.

     ```
     <copy>